Skip to main content

 Through age 18

 In most cases, children with vascular rings recover completely after surgery and won’t need additional procedures.
 It is not uncommon for noisy breathing to continue for several weeks or months after surgery as the trachea slowly takes on a more normal shape.
-Rarely, symptoms such as coughing or labored breathing continue after surgery.
+Sometimes, symptoms such as coughing or labored breathing continue after surgery because the airway is soft (called malacia).
 We will monitor your child to make sure recovery is as complete and rapid as possible.

 Our pediatric cardiologists will follow your child until she is a young adult, coordinating care with her primary care physician.
-She will need to carefully follow doctors’ advice.
-In rare cases, we will suggest that your child limit certain types of exercise.
+She will need to carefully follow the medical team’s advice.

 Into adulthood